 Grading Scale: Standard Grading Scale

-ECE-503: Unit Planning & Interdisciplinary Learning in the Early Childhood Classroom
+ECE-503: Interdisciplinary Unit Planning in the Culturally Responsive and Inclusive Early Childhood Classroom

 Credit Hours: 2